ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 the milestone.
 These points will be used to assess the successful completion of the initial revision. _These points are subject to change._
 #list(
-  [Child modules (joystick and buttons), that will communicate to the the
+  [Child modules (joystick and buttons), that will communicate to the
     singular parent module via bluetooth.
 These modules will be encased in a simple housing that will not include the mechanical attachment feature.], [A preliminary configuration app to allow buttons to be programmed to perform specific functions by default.],